-The recipe and photography for this post was provided Heinen’s partner, Chef Billy Parisi.
+The following recipe and photography were provided by Heinen’s partner, Chef Billy Parisi.

-Impress your guests at your next get together with this absolutely delicious grilled stone fruit recipe with berries and sweet honey lemon dressing.
+Impress the guests at your next summer gettogether by grilling fresh stone fruit and tossing it with berries and a sweet and tangy honey lemon dressing!

-Grilling fruit, much like anything, can cause some unease because folks are worried about overcooking.
-Let me say that grilling fruit is very quick, so there is no need to worry about the fruit turning to mush.
-The goal is to get quick sear marks that will help kick up the flavor by a few notches.
-To do this, make sure the grill is hot (450°F to 550°F) and the grates have been brushed with oil to prevent the fruit from sticking.
+When it comes to grilling fruit, the goal is to get quick sear marks.
+To do this, make sure the grill is hot (450°F-550°F) and the grates have been brushed with oil to prevent the fruit from sticking.
 Add the sliced fruit to the grill and cook for 20-30 seconds per side.

-To plate the salad spread, put the fruit across a plate or platter and add some fresh mixed berries to help contrast the color and to add some tasty sweet flavors to the mix.
-Drizzle the dressing on the dish right before serving.
+To plate the salad, spread the fruit across a plate or platter and add some fresh mixed berries for a contrast of colors, then drizzle the dressing on the dish right before serving.

 - 2 fresh peaches, pitted and sliced